Ayadmin12hb/dentist/README.md

 # The aplication for the dentist facility
 > This application allows you to manage visits to the dental company's branch offices.
-It serves many offices, employees and clients.
+It serves many offices, employees and patients.

 ## Table of Contents
 * [General Info](#general-information)